CardCounter/image-bwg-clustering/README.md

 - **Pixel mode**: produces a rasterised image.
 Binary clustering outputs a black and white image, while trinary clustering outputs black, grey, and white clusters.
-- **Circle mode**: generates a white canvas with filled black circles whose positions correspond to the cluster centroids.
-Binary mode draws two circles;
+- **Circle mode**: renders each clustered pixel as a circular dot on a white background, producing a stippled look while retaining the original layout.
-  trinary mode draws three circles with radii proportional to cluster sizes.
+  With three clusters, the mid-intensity group uses smaller black dots instead of grey ones.
+The clustering grid is fixed at 24×24, and the rendered dots are upscaled to a 512×512 output unless you override `--size`.